Pagination allows you to retrieve responses in manageable chunks.

 The minCursor and maxCursor fields in the response are boundaries that help you page through the result set.

-For queries with descending order (_time DESC), use minCursor from the response as the cursor in your next request to go to the next page.
+For queries with descending order (_time desc), use minCursor from the response as the cursor in your next request to go to the next page.
 You reach the end when your provided cursor matches the minCursor in the response.

-For queries with ascending order (_time ASC), use maxCursor from the response as the cursor in your next request to go to the next page.
+For queries with ascending order (_time asc), use maxCursor from the response as the cursor in your next request to go to the next page.
 You reach the end when your provided cursor matches the maxCursor in the response.

 Examples